Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 28-ConfigMaps & Secrets/README.md

 ```
 The `|` tells YAML:

 > “Treat the following lines as a **literal block of text**.
-Preserve all line breaks and indentation exactly as they appear.”
+Preserve all line breaks and indentation exactly as they appear(formatting).”

 In YAML, the `|` symbol is called a **block scalar indicator** — specifically, it's used for **literal block style**.
 This is especially useful when you're writing multi-line values, such as **HTML**, **scripts**, or **configuration files** inside a YAML field.